 Event type Deletion commands

-Activity completion CHECK ACTIVITY (if the activity has completed) DELETE ACTIVITY

-Composite DELETE EVENT RETURN ENDACTIVITY
+Input 1.
+DELETE EVENT

-Input DELETE EVENT RETURN ENDACTIVITY
+2. RETURN ENDACTIVITY

 System Cannot be deleted

-Timer CHECK TIMER (if the timer has expired) DELETE TIMER RETURN ENDACTIVITY
+Timer 1.
+CHECK TIMER (if the timer has expired)

+2. DELETE TIMER

+3. RETURN ENDACTIVITY

-Before it can complete normally, an activity must have deleted all the activity completion events in its event pool.
-(That is, it must have dealt with all its child activities-see "Activity completion" on page 30.)
+Before an activity can complete normally, it must have deleted all the activity completion events in its event pool.
+This means that it must have dealt with all its child activities, see "Activity completion" on page 30.